- Graduate with an Honours degree

 - Minimum "B" grade point average

 A minimum overall grade point average (GPA) of “B” or equivalent is required.
 Your GPA is assessed over the last two years (full-time equivalent) of study.
 (Some graduate programs require a minimum GPA of “B+” or equivalent.)
 The minimum GPA is a critical consideration in determining admissibility.
+Also, check the specific requirements of your program of choice.
 In rare cases a program may choose to give priority to a candidate’s creative accomplishments, other relevant experience, letters of recommendation, portfolio or test results.

 - English language proficiency